randyoyarzabal/chief/docs/README.md

 - Backup `$HOME/.chief_config.sh` to `$HOME/.chief_config.sh.backup`
 - Remove `$HOME/.chief_config.sh`
 - Remove the library loading lines from `$HOME/.bashrc`
-- Restart your terminal to complete uninstallation.
+- Restart your terminal to complete the uninstallation.

 ## What's next?

 Get your functions, aliases, and all things Bash organized with plugins:

 - `chief.plugin` to edit the default plugin.
 - `chief.plugin [plug-in name]` to create/edit a plugin.
-Don't worry, if the plugin doesn't it can automatically create it.
+Don't worry, if the plugin doesn't, it can automatically create it.
 - `chief.plugins` to cd into your plugins directory.
 - `chief.plugins_update` to update/load from git repository when `CHIEF_CFG_PLUGINS_TYPE='remote'`.
 - `chief.plugin -?` to list plugins.